hamzah-hayat/AdditionalQuests/README.md

 Quests (Also known as Issues)

 Noble Quests:
-    - Bandit Army Raiding {Settlement}
-        - Bandit Army is spawned based on player Reknown level, heading to nearby Village, Save village from Bandit army to complete quest
-          If Village is raided quest is failed
     - {NobleName} Needs New Weapon
         - Noble needs a new weapon to replace current one, Randomly chosen between One Handed Sword/Axe, Two Handed Sword/Axe and Spear
           Must be of sufficent value to be given in